fmbenkui/workshop01/Lab01.md

 16. Scroll through the output and note that the http package was installed from the user data that your added when you created the instance

 ### **Task 3 : Access Metadata**
-17. At the Linux command prompt, retrieve a list of the available metadata by typing: curl http://169.254.169.254/latest/meta-data/
+17. At the Linux command prompt, retrieve a list of the available metadata by typing: **curl http://169.254.169.254/latest/meta-data/**
 18. To see a value, add the name to the end of the URL.
-For example, to see the security groups, type: curl http://169.254.169.254/latest/meta-data/security-groups
+For example, to see the security groups, type: **curl http://169.254.169.254/latest/meta-data/security-groups**
 19. Try other values as well.
 Names that end with a / indicate a longer list of sub-values.
 20. Close the SSH window and terminate the instance

-## **EXERCISE 1.2**
+## **Explore Amazon Windows Ec2 Instance**

 ### **Task 1 : Launch a Windows Instance with Bootstrapping**
 In this exercise, you will launch a Windows instance and specify a very simple bootstrap script.